-The Company identified promised goods and services in the Sanofi Agreement related to the grant of intellectual property license, performance of specified research, development and other various activities.
-The Company determined that for each of the six targets, the identified promised goods and services are not distinct from each other on a target-by-target basis.
+At the inception of the Sanofi Agreement, the Company identified promised goods and services, which consisted of the granting of intellectual property licenses and the performance of specified research, development and other various activities.
+The Company determined that for each of the six targets, the identified promised goods and services were not distinct from each other on a target-by-target basis.
 The licenses, considered to be functional intellectual property, were determined to not be capable of being distinct due to the specialized nature of the research, development, and other activities to be provided by the Company.
-Accordingly, the promised goods and services, which consist of the granting of intellectual property licenses and the performance of specified research, development and other various activities, were combined together as one single performance obligation, on a target-by-target basis.
-The Company determined that the underlying promised goods and services for each of the six targets are both capable of being distinct and distinct within the context of the contract from each of the other targets.
-Therefore, the Company concluded that there are six performance obligations in the Sanofi Agreement, one for each target, that are comprised of the underlying promised goods and services.
-Other components and options within the

-Sanofi Agreement were determined to not provide Sanofi with free or discounted goods or services and therefore did not constitute a material right or were deemed immaterial in the context of the contract.
+Accordingly, the promised goods and services were combined together as one single performance obligation, on a target-by-target basis.
+The Company determined that the underlying promised goods and services for each of the six targets were both capable of being distinct and distinct within the context of the contract from each of the other targets.
+Therefore, the Company concluded that there were six performance obligations in the Sanofi Agreement, one for each target, that were comprised of the underlying promised goods and services.
+Other components and options within the Sanofi Agreement were determined to not provide Sanofi with free or discounted goods or services and therefore did not constitute a material right or were deemed immaterial in the context of the contract.

-To determine the transaction price, the Company evaluated all the payments to be received during the duration of the contract.
+To determine the transaction price, the Company evaluates all the payments to be received during the duration of the contract.
 In May 2022, the Company received a \$150.0 million upfront payment as part of the Sanofi Agreement.
 Additionally, in April 2022, Sanofi purchased non-voting common stock in connection with the Company's public common stock offering.
-The Company concluded that at inception and as of March 31, 2024, the transaction price was \$150.0 million and was comprised solely of the fixed non-refundable upfront payment.
+The Company concluded that at inception and as of September 30, 2024, the transaction price was \$150.0 million and was comprised solely of the fixed non-refundable upfront payment.
 No consideration received from Sanofi as part of the April 2022 offering was deemed necessary to include in the transaction price as Sanofi purchased the shares at the same offering price as the other participating investors.